Virtualaw · How the System Works

 What the pipeline delivers

-"A cold contact becomes a signed, onboarded client — with a paid invoice, executed documents, and a scheduled first meeting — without a single manual step from the team."
+“A cold contact becomes a signed, onboarded client — with a paid invoice, executed documents, and a scheduled first meeting — without a single manual step from the firm.”

 - ✓ Stage 1 — Triggers